Aspie96/blog/content/posts/free-speech.md

 The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) to the US Constitution protects freedom of religion, of speech, of the press and of assembly from government suppression.
 This protection is, however, not absolute and restrictions go beyond the aforementioned ones.

+Software patents [restrict](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression) freedom of speech in a way that copyright could not.

 Hate speech is allowed in the country, as it is [protected](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) by the First Amendment.
 Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity), resulting in [censorship](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1462&num=0&edition=prelim) of obscene hard-core pornography.

 The US have a history of restricting export of encryption software, which used to be included in the [Munitions List](https://www.ecfr.gov/current/title-22/chapter-I/subchapter-M/part-121).
 While this is no longer the case, [regulations](https://www.bis.doc.gov/index.php/policy-guidance/encryption) on the export of encryption software from the country still exist to this day.
 Programs on application stores (such as by [Microsoft](https://learn.microsoft.com/en-us/windows/uwp/security/export-restrictions-on-cryptography) and [Apple](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations)) have to comply with these restrictions.